Brain Recoding Edutech Pvt Ltd Launches Revolutionary Brain Training Program - www.lokmattimes.com

 Brain Recoding Edutech Pvt Ltd Launches Revolutionary Brain Training Program

-PNN New Delhi [India], February 28: Brain Recoding Edutech Pvt Ltd, a leading provider of brain training programs, is ...
+New Delhi (India), February 29: Brain Recoding Edutech Pvt Ltd, a leading provider of brain training programs, is all ...

-New Delhi [India], February 28: Brain Recoding Edutech Pvt Ltd, a leading provider of brain training programs, is all set to launch its evolving new program, Brain Gym.
+New Delhi (India), February 29: Brain Recoding Edutech Pvt Ltd, a leading provider of brain training programs, is all set to launch its evolving new program, Brain Gym.
 It is a scientifically designed program that helps students improve their focus, concentration, memory, and overall academic performance.

 The program is based on the latest research in neuroscience and cognitive psychology.
 It uses a combination of techniques, including brainwave entrainment, cognitive behavioural therapy, and mindfulness meditation, to help students achieve their full potential.